pierregillon/angioc-mocks/README.md

 #angioc-mocks

-A library to help you testing application that are using angioc.
-You can find angioc library here : https://github.com/pierregillon/Angioc.
+A library to help you testing application that is using angioc.
+You can find angioc library here : https://github.com/pierregillon/angioc

 ## Install